MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-features-overview.md

 - Windows 11

 Windows 11 is the next client operating system, and includes features that organizations should know.
 Windows 11 is built on the same foundation as Windows 10.
-If you use Windows 10, then Windows 11 is a natural transition and update to what you know, and what you're familiar.
+If you use Windows 10, then Windows 11 is a natural transition and update to what you know, and what you're familiar with".

 It offers innovations focused on enhancing end-user productivity, and is designed to support today's hybrid work environment.